sakshiagrwal/sakshiagrwal/README.md

 <h4 align="center">
-  💭 Never explain - your friends do not need it and your enemies will not believe you anyway.
+  💭 Although there may be tragedy in your life, there's always a possibility to triumph.
+It doesn't matter who you are, where you come from.
+The ability to triumph begins with you.
+Always.
   <h6 align="right">
     <i>
-      ✍️ by Elbert Hubbard
+      ✍️ by Oprah Winfrey
     </i>
   </h6>
 </h4>